Raising Eloise and Morgan

 25 months: "Sissie [Sidney, our cat] sit Ellie's bed," plus longer sentences "I don't know where the other one is," showing the intentional stance "Little baby [not] like swing," and starting to use "I" routinely...

-26 months: grammatically more complex sentences such as this one with a subject, object and indirect object: "Cat hid fairy under rug."
+26 months: Ellie is using grammatically more complex sentences such as this one with a subject, object and indirect object: "Cat hid fairy under rug."
 Using words such as "on" "in" "under" but still not using "and"; thus "Mummy daddy wake up." rather in the style of US headline writers.
 Also starting to say "sorry".

-27 months: starting to use "and" purposefully and correctly.
+27 months: Ellie is starting to use "and" purposefully and correctly.
 Can recite/'sing' chunks of books and nursery rhymes phonetically with reasonable fidelity.
 Can take off socks and shoes (she's been able to do trousers for a while).

 30 months: it's possible to have fairly detailed and abstract exchanges for example about what she will do tomorrow in painting classes.
 Ellie is 93.5cm standing (75th percentile) and 13.6kg (50th percentile).